reactjs/react.dev/src/content/reference/react/useEffect.md

 }
 ```

-**To remove a dependency, you need to ["prove" to the linter *doesn't need* to be a dependency.](/learn/removing-effect-dependencies#removing-unnecessary-dependencies)** For example, you can move `serverUrl` out of your component to prove that it's not reactive and won't change on re-renders:
+**To remove a dependency, you need to ["prove" to the linter that it *doesn't need* to be a dependency.](/learn/removing-effect-dependencies#removing-unnecessary-dependencies)** For example, you can move `serverUrl` out of your component to prove that it's not reactive and won't change on re-renders:

 ```js {1,8}
 const serverUrl = 'https://localhost:1234'; // Not a reactive value anymore